Geoogolla/enterprise-docs/docs/licensing.md

 # Enterprise License Overview

-An enterprise license is a type of software licensing agreement that grants a large organization the right to use a software product across the entire business.
-It allows them to use the software or service across the entire organization without needing to get individual licenses for each user or device.
+An enterprise license, including those for Bold Reports, is a type of software licensing agreement that grants a large organization the right to use the Bold Reports software product across the entire business.
+It allows them to use the Bold Reports software or service across the entire organization without needing to obtain individual licenses for each user or device.

 **Key characteristics of an enterprise license often include:**

-1. **Unlimited Usage:** The software can be installed and used on any number of devices within the organization, without restrictions on the number of users or installations.
+1. Bold Reports can be installed and used on any number of devices within the organization, without restrictions on the number of users or installations.

-2. **Centralized Management:** The organization can manage all licenses centrally, making it easier to track usage, renewals, and compliance.
+2. The organization can manage all licenses centrally, making it easier to track usage, renewals, and compliance.

-3. **Additional Features:** Enterprise licenses often come with access to additional features or services, such as premium support, training, and customization options.
+3. Enterprise licenses often come with access to additional features or services, such as premium support, training, and customization options.

-4. **Cost Efficiency:** Compared to purchasing individual licenses for each user or device, enterprise licensing offers cost efficiency.
+4. Compared to purchasing individual licenses for each user or device, enterprise licensing offers cost efficiency.
 This could involve a flat fee, a pricing structure based on the organization's size, or a usage-based model.

 ## Types of License validation in Bold Reports: